ranfysvalle02/flip-a-belief/blog.md

 > **What is the minimum number of entries to flip just ONE belief?**

-For `Llama-3.2-1B-Instruct`, the answer is:

-- **It takes about 25 paraphrased examples to flip a single factual belief in this model.**
-- After the model has seen ~25 of those rephrasings, it's "got it."
-- Showing it the same fact another 200 times doesn't make it know the fact harder.

-**Conclusion:** belief insertion saturates at a small, near-constant N regardless of model size — the same shape as the pretraining poisoning curve in
-[Souly et al. 2025 (arXiv:2510.07192)](https://arxiv.org/abs/2510.07192),
-just transposed down to single-fact SFT on a 1B instruct model.
+For `Llama-3.2-1B-Instruct`, the answer is **~25 paraphrased examples**.
+After the model has seen ~25 rephrasings of the target fact, it generalises the belief to held-out phrasings it has never seen.
+Showing it the same fact another 200 times doesn't make it know the fact harder — belief insertion saturates at a small, near-constant N, the same shape as the pretraining poisoning curve in [Souly et al. 2025 (arXiv:2510.07192)](https://arxiv.org/abs/2510.07192), just transposed down to single-fact SFT on a 1B instruct model.
-**Transformers are easily hijacked by density.** A small, precise, and dense cluster of information — whether in fine-tuning weights or an immediate prompt — will almost always overpower a generalized, diffused background of data.

-> **LLMs are hyper-efficient at memorizing rare patterns.** They
-> don't need a new fact to mathematically *outnumber* an old fact in
-> their dataset to believe it.
-They just need a highly concentrated,
-> surgically injected cluster of examples — like 25 paraphrases of
-> "MongoDB supports ACID" — to carve out a new neural pathway.
-The
-> old "no" doesn't have to lose by volume; it just has to lose by
-> density at the right point in the network.

-> **Fine-tune vs. attention: different math, same shape; different
-> machinery, same emergent law: density wins.** Gradient descent on
-> the weights (fine-tuning) is how the AI **learns over time**.
-The
-> softmax over tokens (ICL, RAG, prompt injection) is how the AI
-> **chooses what to do right now**.
-Two regimes, completely
-> different math — same saturation curve.

 ## One question, one fact, one chart